 |

-home from work tonight and found a box in the mail...after working
+Mike!
+I got home from work tonight and found a box in the

-around electrical engineers all day, it is refreshing to come
+down.
+After working around electrical engineers all day, it is

-home and to read something explaining the consequences of signal
+refreshing to come home and to read something explaining the consequences

-and acoustic decisions in non-technical terms.
-I've met some semi-pro
+of signal and acoustic decisions in non-technical terms.
+I've

-are happy just to get the signal on tape (or on disk) without
+sound.
+Most are happy just to get the signal on tape (or on disk)

-too many extraneous souds, too much in-channel noise, or distortion.
+without too many extraneous souds, too much in-channel noise,

 Your book lets budding engineers understand the difference